dsor-isr/slap_simulation/README.md

 These values are representative; try different ones for higher or lower communication rates (0/10/100 for DEKF, and 0/0.01/0.1 for CPF, for instance).

 ### Reference
-If you find the code useful and would like to cite it, please reference to the following paper:
+If you find the code useful and would like to cite it, please REFERENCE the following paper:

 **Target localization and pursuit with networked robotic vehicles: theory and experiments**,